danboid/VUVU/README.md

 VUVU downloads the ISO, checks its sha256 checksum, creates a new VBox VM and then installs Ubuntu Server in it using a partition scheme suitable for use as a LTSP disk image source.

+This repo also includes a simple Ansible playbook which could be used as the basis of creating a (LTSP) desktop image.
+It is likely most useful for its "Remove unwanted packages" task which lists most of the packages Ubuntu Server installs by default that you probabaly don't want installed on a desktop system.

 ## REQUIREMENTS

 VUVU requires that both VirtualBox and cloud-image-utils are installed before it can be used.